ngocnguyen49/Tableau_Inventory_Sales_management/README.md

 Below are explanations of some critical columns used in the dataset:

 - **Reorder Point:**
   The stock level at which a new order should be placed to replenish inventory before it runs out.
 Helps prevent stockouts.
+When current stock (Stock Quantity) falls below or equals the Reorder Point, it signals that it's time to reorder.

 - **Lead Time Days:**
   The number of days between placing an order with a supplier and receiving the stock.
 Affects when to trigger reorders.